ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/View/src/mainpage.md

 ## Access to CMSIS-View

-CMSIS-View is maintained in a GitHub repository and is also released as a standalone package in CMSIS Software Pack format.
+CMSIS-View is actively maintained in a GitHub repository and is released as a standalone package in CMSIS-Pack format.

  - [**CMSIS-View GitHub Repo**](https://github.com/Arm-Software/CMSIS-View) provides the full source code of CMSIS-View software, example projects and documentation.
  - [**CMSIS-View Documentation**](https://arm-software.github.io/CMSIS-View/latest/) explains how to use the library and describes the implemented functions in details.